kodiri/homeless-and-hungry/README.md

-# Welcome to the Homeless And Hungre app
+# Welcome to the Homeless And Hungry app